-Other than the security under the 2009 Facilities, all of the foregoing note agreements and credit facilities are unsecured but require compliance with certain covenants that could in certain circumstances restrict the ability of Canfor or its subsidiaries to incur additional indebtedness, to encumber or dispose of their assets, or to make certain payments or distributions.
+Other than the security under the 2009 Facilities (now expired), all of the foregoing note agreements and credit facilities are unsecured but require compliance with certain covenants that could in certain circumstances restrict the ability of the Company or its subsidiaries to incur additional indebtedness, to encumber or dispose of their assets, or to make certain payments or distributions.

-Canfor and Canfor Pulp LP each entered into a number of material contracts in connection with the spin-out of the NBSK pulp and paper business by Canfor to Canfor Pulp LP on July 1, 2006, including an Acquisition Agreement, an Exchange Agreement and a Shareholders Agreement.
+The Company and Canfor Pulp LP each entered into a number of material contracts in connection with the spin-out of the NBSK pulp and paper business by the Company to Canfor Pulp LP on July 1, 2006, including an Acquisition Agreement, an Exchange Agreement and a Shareholders Agreement.
 Pursuant to the 2010 Arrangement, these arrangements have been amended to reflect the fact that CPPI now holds directly the 49.8% interest in Canfor Pulp LP previously held directly by the Fund.
-In addition, the Shareholders' Agreement has been amended to provide Canfor with more flexibility in appointing persons who are not independent of Canfor as directors of the general partner of Canfor Pulp LP.
+In addition, the Shareholders' Agreement has been amended to provide the Company with more flexibility in appointing persons who are not independent of the Company as Directors of the general partner of Canfor Pulp LP.
 For a description of the 2006 Arrangement and these contracts see "Pulp and Paper" and the section entitled "The Spin-out - Transfer of the Pulp Business and Related Agreements" of the Company's Information Circular dated April 28, 2006, which is incorporated by reference herein and also the Canfor Pulp LP Information Circular dated March 16, 2010 and both of which are available on SEDAR at www.sedar.com.

-On November 28, 2011, Canfor and Tembec Industries Inc. ("Tembec") entered into an asset purchase agreement ("APA") pursuant to which Canfor proposes to acquire (the "Proposed Transaction") Tembec's southern British Columbia interior wood products assets, including the Canal Flats and Elko sawmills (the "Acquired Mills") and approximately 1.1 million cubic metres of combined Crown, private land and contract harvesting rights.
-The Proposed Transaction will include a long-term agreement to provide residual fibre supply for Tembec's Skookumchuck mill.
+On November 28, 2011, the Company and Tembec Industries Inc. ("Tembec") entered into an asset purchase agreement ("APA") pursuant to which the Company proposed to acquire (the "Tembec Transaction") Tembec's southern British Columbia interior wood products assets, including the Canal Flats and Elko sawmills (the "Acquired Mills") and approximately 1.1 million cubic metres of combined Crown, private land and contract harvesting rights.
+The Tembec Transaction included a long-term agreement to provide residual fibre supply for Tembec's Skookumchuck mill.

-The purchase price, including normal working capital, is valued at approximately \$60 million.
-The Acquired Mills will provide an additional 420 million board feet to Canfor's annual production capacity, taking Canfor's total production capacity in North America to over 5 billion board feet.
-Subject to the completion of the Proposed Transaction, Canfor will have three sawmills in the British Columbia Southern Interior (including the currently idled sawmill at Radium, B.C.).
-Completion of the Proposed Transaction is subject to various customary closing conditions, including certain regulatory approvals and is currently expected to complete at or before the end of the first quarter of 2012.
+The purchase price, including payment on account of net working capital, was valued at approximately \$65.6 million.
+The

+Acquired Mills will provide an additional 420 million board feet to the Company's annual production capacity, taking the Company's total production capacity in North America to over 5 billion board feet.
+On March 23, 2012, the Company completed the Tembec Transaction and now has three sawmills in the British Columbia Southern Interior (including the recently idled sawmill at Radium, B.C.).